Gift givers need to think outside the box

 “The reach and the recall of promotional products suggests that people do hold on to corporate products and gifts for a longer period of time than most people anticipate so less ends up in landfill than people automatically perceive,” says William.

-The APPA recently surveyed executives who had received a corporate gift, revealing that 50 per cent of them used it daily and 55 per cent report hanging on to the gift for more than a year.
+APPA surveyed executives who had received a corporate gift, revealing that 50 per cent of them used it daily and 55 per cent report hanging on to the gift for more than a year.
 More than 75 per cent recalled the name of the product the gift was intended to advertise.

 Are experiences more coveted than items?